victorlucachi/zmk-keyboards-charybdis/README.md

 > Double check the names of the .uf2 files prior to copying them to your controller.
 Flashing the wrong reset firmware (eg: nice_nano_v2 reset flashed on a xiao controller) might brick your controller, requiring additional hardware in order to fix it.

 ## Misc

+#### Pointer Support

+This module is based on ZMK pointer [PR 2477](https://github.com/zmkfirmware/zmk/pull/2477), badjeff's [pmw3610 driver](https://github.com/badjeff/zmk-pmw3610-driver) and [peripheral input relay](https://github.com/badjeff/zmk-split-peripheral-input-relay).
+I highly suggest going over the documentation that is available in each of those repositories for a better understanding of their configuration options.

+#### ZMK Studio

 The shield is ZMK Studio enabled; ZMK Studio is in early alpha, the web gui (works only with the central half connected via USB; for BLE Studio you have to use one of the ZMK Studio native apps available [here](https://github.com/zmkfirmware/zmk-studio/actions)) is available [here](https://main.alpha.zmk.studio/).